au-cru/main/CONTRIBUTING.md

 ### Helping Out at Our Events

 We hold various sessions that incorporate code-alongs, and having the help of more advanced users to help out the beginners is very much appreciated.

 - If you see a session topic that is more beginner than your current level, we highly encourage you to attend anyway and help answer questions or provide more one-on-one support during lessons.
-- You can also lend a hand at our co-working sessions to people who have come to work on their own projects.
-- We do a call for helpers for all our Software Carpentry workshops, and we definitely wouldn't be able to run these without the help of volunteers like you!
+- We do a call for helpers for all our other workshops, and we definitely wouldn't be able to run these without the help of volunteers like you!

 ### Taking On A Leadership Role

-The planning and organization of our the group and our various events are done by our executive council.
-We hold elections every April to elect the executive council members, however, we are always open to suggestions on new roles and positions for interested members of the UofT Coders community who wish to take on more a leadership role.
-To read more about these positions, please see our [Council Roles](https://github.com/UofTCoders/council/blob/master/Council_Roles.md) document.
+We are still developing this group so if you are interested in taking on a larger role, please contact us!
+Best way would be to come to one of our sessions and talk to us!